Front Wing of F1 Car: How to Optimize its Design

 This article looks at the design of front wing of an F1 car and possible ideas for improving the overall aerodynamics.
-However, before proceeding ahead, it is pertinent to understand the regulations, including dimensions etc, regarding an F1 car.
+It is important to understand the regulations, including dimensions etc, regarding a F1 car.

 Change in Regulations: 2016 and 2017

 Fig. 1 and 2 show the screenshots from the video by motorsport.com and it visually depicts the differences in regulations, regarding dimensions between 2016 and 2017.